jessebwr/payment_dashboard/README.md

 # How to get this running

+This is a completed front end  coding challenge for https://www.circle.com/en/ frontend coding challenge.
+Highly reccomend styling it up a bit more than it currently is before submitting it!
+Go wild.

 Make sure you have node > 14.17.0 and yarn > 1.22.1 (but not over 2)

 1. From the root directory run `yarn install`